-Is it difficult trekking into Everest Base Camp in Nepal.
 People always ask me, is it difficult trekking to Everest base camp?
-Let’s have a look.
-I have journeyed to Everest base camp 20+ times to date and climbed to the top of Mt.
+This is a relative question.
+For people who are used to hiking long distances, with a weighted back pack over years.
+They might find the trekking easy.
+For most people who have no access to hills, or not used to hiking.
+You need to train hard for this trip.
+I have journeyed to Everest base camp 35+ times to date and climbed to the top of Mt.
 Everest.
 I make this journey two or three times per year.
 Sometimes the journey is more difficult than others, depending on how I adapt to the lack of oxygen.

-– How many days do I need for the trek?
+– How many days do I need for the trek into Everest Base Camp?
 You should be arriving into base camp on day 9 of your trek.

 – What sort of training should I be doing?
 Training advice for the Everest trek